Inertia05/CS611ObjectOrientedClassProjects2025Fa/README.md

 PuzzleBoard.java - A subclass of Board that implements specific functionalities for the sliding puzzle game.

+QuoridorBoard.java - A subclass of Board that implements specific functionalities for Quoridor.

 Game.java - This class manages the overall game loop.

 DotsAndBoxesGame.java - A subclass of Game that implements the game logic for Dots and Boxes.

 PuzzleGame.java - A subclass of Game that implements the game logic for the sliding puzzle.

+QuoridorGame.java - A subclass of Game that implements the game logic for Quoridor.

 MainMenu.java - This class provides the main menu interface for selecting between different games.